kmayerb/tcrdist2/README.md

 2019-07-12

-#### tcrdist2 produces flexible distance measures distinguishing T cell receptors based on comparisons across multiple complementarity-determining regions (CDRs)
+#### tcrdist2 produces flexible distance measures for comparing T cell receptors.

 tcrdist2 is a python API-enabled toolkit expanding on the T cell receptor analysis pipeline developed by Phillip Harlan Bradley, Jeremy Chase Crawford, and